Internet Marketing Research

 The research project consisted of three phases.
 The first phase analyzed the literature on Internet marketing by conducting a literature review in Google Scholar.
 The second phase categorized articles based on year of publication, and the third phase focused on classification of articles within research topics.
 These three phases were conducted to identify the major research strategies used in Internet marketing.
 The research strategies were then plotted against Internet marketing research topic categories.
 Using this method, the authors identified three major categories of research, as depicted in Table 4: Field Study – Secondary Data, Formal Theory/Literature Review, and Sample Survey.
 The authors also discussed strategies for future research.

-Related Article: How to Get Emails for Affiliate Marketing
+Related Article: How to Find Affiliate Marketers: A Comprehensive Guide

 The study was performed by analyzing 411 articles published in top 30 marketing journals over the past 18 years.
 The researchers conducted a literature review in Google Scholar and the Thomson Reuters Web of Science citation database.
 They identified articles published in Internet marketing related journals and excluded articles not related to Internet marketing.
 The authors also conducted a special call for papers that outlined business models and future search strategies for internet advertising.
 The results indicated that the top 30 marketing journals had the highest number of articles devoted to these topics.